to-ithaca/libra/src/main/tut/index.md

 (distance / time).show // Yay!
 ```

-## Do I have to use Typelevel Scala?

-No, although it does make the syntax nicer.
-Libra uses Typelevel Scala for literal types in type position.
-This hasn't been added to Lightbend Scala yet.
-You can use [shapeless](https://github.com/milessabin/shapeless) witnesses to get the same behaviour.
-Take a look at the code snippets in this [example project](https://github.com/to-ithaca/libra-example).

 ## Credits

-Libra makes heavy use of [Typelevel Scala](https://github.com/typelevel/scala), [shapeless](https://github.com/milessabin/shapeless), [spire](https://github.com/non/spire) and [singleton-ops](https://github.com/fthomas/singleton-ops).
+In its incubation, Libra made heavy use of [Typelevel Scala](https://github.com/typelevel/scala), [shapeless](https://github.com/milessabin/shapeless) and still makes use of [spire](https://github.com/non/spire) and [singleton-ops](https://github.com/fthomas/singleton-ops).
 It wouldn't be possible without these projects, their authors and contributors, so if you like Libra, please check them out.

 Libra also uses: